Tag: refuse

 What’s the hard work?
 The hard work is being a parent.
 The hard work is giving the school more respect than they give you and letting them know your decision.
 The hard work is listening to them lie and say that parents can’t opt their child out.
 The hard work is politely telling them that you weren’t asking their permission but have already decided.
 The hard work is letting them know that you understand the state ties their hands – that you don’t hold that against them and that you are sure they don’t hold your decision against you.
 The hard work is figuring out whether to refuse by staying home or by telling your child just not to fill out the test forms.
 The hard work being an advocate for your child if the school is upset by your decision.

 The hard work is informing yourself and not taking any threats at face value.
-If they tell you your child will be retained, ask them why their retention rates don’t match their STAAR failure rates.
-Answer: because 90%+ of kids don’t take or don’t pass STAAR are still promoted.
+If they tell you your child will be retained, ask them why the TEA has published a website saying STAAR isn’t a promotion requirement anymore..
 If they tell you that your child has to be tested on a makeup day, tell them you know it’s a district option and that you want your child in class even if it means they “grade” the refused assessment.
-If they try the truancy scare tactics, the hard work is telling them you aren’t concerned because you are home schooling on those days.
+If they tell you the state requires them to put the assessment in front you the student if they are at school, tell them the TEA says that isn’t true and SHOW THEM the truth.
 If they tell you that you have to withdraw your child to avoid STAAR, tell them you know that’s not true.
 They can’t show you a law or regulation that says so.

 We are here to support you.
 We’ll fight for you if you want.
 But what we can’t do is give you the backbone to do what you already know is right.
 Only you can do that hard work.
 You’ll have amazing support and cheering crowds.
 Your kids will have what they deserve.
 But not if you wait for permission.
 You don’t ask the school for permission on any of your other child rearing decisions.
 Why do you want it now?